LLM-Based Agentic Negotiation for 6G: Addressing Uncertainty Neglect and Tail-Event Risk: Introduction

 \section{Introduction}

 \IEEEPARstart{T}{he} evolution towards 6G networks necessitates unprecedented levels of operational autonomy, targeting the TM Forum's Levels 4 (Closed-Loop Automation) and 5 (Full Autonomy) \cite{tmforum2021autonomous}.
 Achieving this paradigm shift requires moving towards \emph{agentic systems} \cite{ferrag2025llmreasoningautonomousai}, which must be capable of reasoning, planning, and negotiating at the goal level to dynamically manage network functions, slice orchestration, and service assurance in highly complex and volatile environments.
 As these LLM-powered agentic systems are deployed to manage critical 6G functions, ensuring their reliability and safety is paramount.
-However, recent research highlights a significant challenge: the emergence of cognitive biases in agentic AI, mirroring those found in humans.
-Drawing parallels with well-documented human biases, recent research examines how similar distortions can manifest both within individual AI agents and across their interactions, potentially affecting collective decision-making, fairness, and safety.
-The foundational understanding of these systematic errors was established by Tversky and Kahneman in their seminal paper, ``Judgment under Uncertainty: Heuristics and Biases'' \cite{kahneman}, which demonstrated that humans rely on cognitive shortcuts, or heuristics, leading to predictable and systematic errors.
-Biases affect every layer of an agent's behavior, from initial perception and reasoning to final decision-making and action execution.
-The recent work by Xie et al. \cite{Xie2024} highlights the growing concern of these biases, specifically exploring their manifestation within large language models operating in multi-agent systems, a structure increasingly relevant to decentralized 6G architectures.
+It is crucial, however, to recognize the vulnerability of agentic systems to what are known as cognitive biases---systematic distortions that lead decisions away from fully rational judgment.
+Although this notion originates in human psychology, such biases can be transferred to artificial agents through their design, data, or learning processes, and subsequently reinforced over time.